 Why chatbots are the next step in customer feedback

 One thing all modern businesses can agree on is that feedback is essential for success.
 It helps steer you in the right direction, keeps customers happy, and pulls in new shoppers.
-But traditional methods of gathering this, like emails, text messages, and website popups, no longer cut it.
+But traditional methods of gathering this, like emails, text messages, website popups, and HTML feedback forms, no longer cut it.
 Businesses must thus look to the future if they’re to keep up with the times.

 Chatbots represent the next step in this evolutionary journey.
 Today, we’ve discussed how to use them to help you gather more feedback.
 If you haven’t yet considered this option, now might be the time.
 Start by finding the perfect solution for your needs, and then be sure to follow the tips outlined in this article.